Michael Sorkin

 Michael David Sorkin (August 2, 1948 – March 26, 2020) was an American architectural and urban critic, designer, and educator.
 He was considered to be "one of architecture's most outspoken public intellectuals", a polemical voice in contemporary culture and the design of urban places at the turn of the twenty-first century.
 Sorkin first rose to prominence as an architectural critic for the Village Voice in New York City, a post which he held for a decade throughout the 1980s.
 In the ensuing years, he taught at prominent universities around the world, practiced through his eponymous firm, established a nonprofit book press, and directed the urban design program at the City College of New York.
-He died at age 71 from complications brought on by COVID-19 during the COVID-19 pandemic.
+He died at age 71 from COVID-19 complications.

 Early life and education

-Sorkin was born in Washington, D.C. in 1948.
+Sorkin was born in Washington, D.C., in 1948.
 He was an architect and urbanist whose practice spanned design, planning, criticism, and teaching.
 Sorkin received a bachelor's degree from the University of Chicago in 1969, and a masters in architecture from the Massachusetts Institute of Technology (M.Arch '74).
 Sorkin also held a master's degree in English from Columbia University (MA '70).
 He was founding principal of the Michael Sorkin Studio, a New York-based global design practice with special interests in urban planning, urban design and green urbanism.